unb-faas/orama/README.md

   - gcf-4.0GB

 ## Publications
+   - 2023 - CLOSER - **FaaS Benchmarking over Orama Framework's Distributed Architecture**
+   - 2023 - CISTI - **How leading public cloud providers deliver FaaS environments: a comparative study**
+   - 2023 - SNCS - **Insights into the Performance of Function‑as‑a‑Service Oriented Environments Using the Orama Framework** https://rdcu.be/c8ZRH
+    - How to cite:
+        - [bib] -> @article{10.1007/s42979-023-01763-8,
+                      year = {2023},
+                      title = {{Insights into the Performance of Function-as-a-Service Oriented Environments Using the Orama Framework}}, author = {Carvalho, Leonardo Rebouças de and Araujo, Aleteia}, journal = {SN Computer Science},
+                      doi = {10.1007/s42979-023-01763-8},
+                      abstract = {{Several problems can be solved using Function-as-a-Service (FaaS) and as a result, interest in cloud-oriented architectural solutions that employ FaaS has rapidly increased.
+Consequently, it is crucial to understand how FaaS-based infrastructures behave.
+The Orama framework, which supports the execution of benchmarks in FaaS-based environments, is presented in this work.
+Orama can orchestrate the execution of tests and statistical analysis, as well as the deployment of ready-made architectures.
+In the experiments, three public cloud providers were involved and it was possible to see the performance differences between the providers for equivalent use cases.
+In general, Azure delivers a longer cold start time, and as concurrency increases, its average response time increases as well.
+AWS and GCP obtained similar results, although AWS had a higher request failure rate than GCP.
+From the analysis of the results presented by Orama, it was possible to perceive that the framework is capable of acting in decision-making processes, presenting insights into the performance of FaaS environments.}}, pages = {305},
+                      number = {3},
+                      volume = {4}
+                      }

    - 2022 - CLOSER - **Orama: A Benchmark Framework for Function-as-a-Service** https://www.scitepress.org/Papers/2022/111139/
      - How to cite:
         - [bib] -> @conference{closer22,